quipucords/quipucords-ui/CONTRIBUTING.md

 ##### Basic NPM updates

-1. Clone the repository locally, or bring your fork up-to-date with the development branch.
+1. Clone the repository locally, or bring your fork up-to-date with the `main` branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run
     ```
     $ yarn build:deps